ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 ##### Connection Allocation and Addition

 When a connection request is received, the pool checks the matching connection pool for an available connection.
 If no matching pool is found, a new one is created.
 Connections can be created up to the value set by the `max pool size` property.

-연결은 연결 속성 max pool size의 값만큼 생성할 수 있으며, 이 값을 초과하면 연결 속성 connection life time 값을 초과하는 연결이 발생할 때까지 대기한다.
+When the number of created connections exceeds the `max pool size`, this operation waits until a connection removed from the connection pool occurs due to exceeding the connection property `connection life time`.

-Connections that encounter exceptions are automatically removed, and explicitly closing a connection does not remove it but returns the connection to the connection pool.
+Connections that encounter exceptions are automatically removed, and explicitly closing a connection does not remove connections but returns the connections to the connection pool.

 ##### Connection Removal